 Spinc Glendalough is a quite steep mountain trail from the monastery in Glendalough to Wicklow.
 You will pass a glacial valley, mountains and picturesque Glendalough lakes.
 The trail is a 9-km loop which can take up to four hours to complete.

-Hiking in Dublin area is best from April to October—days are longer, there is a higher chance of nice weather, and it's a bit warmer.
-You can still go hiking in winter months, though.
+Hiking in Dublin area is best from April to October, because days are longer, there is a higher chance of nice weather, and it's a bit warmer.
+You can still go hiking in winter months, however the weather tends to not be so conducive in hiking these trails.